retro16/acsi2stm/doc/firmware.md

 * Delete `EMUTOS.SYS` from the GemDrive card

 ### On 3 TOS versions (1.04, 1.62, 2.06)

-At least one pass must be done with a different ID_SHIFT jumper position

 * Boot an ICD + GemDrive combination
 * Copy files from GemDrive to ICD, at least one file must be over 1M